valtech-sd/rule-harvester/README.md

 /**
- * This is an example rule corpus that processes orders **/ module.exports = [
+ * This is an example rule corpus that processes orders **/

+module.exports = [
   // First validate the order
   {
     name: 'Validate the incoming order',
     rules: [
       {
+        when: 'invalidOrderFile',
+        then: [
+          {
+            closure: 'throw-message-validation-error',
+            errorMessage: 'Invalid JSON!',
+          },
+        ],
+      },
+      {
         when: 'always',
+        then: [
+          { closure: 'reformat-amqp-message' },
-            then: [{ closure: 'validateOrder' }],
+          { closure: 'validateOrder' },
+        ],
       },
     ],
   },
   // Now that we've validated, fire off some rules only for VALID ORDERS {
     name: 'process valid orders',
     rules: [
       {
         when: 'orderIsValid',
         then: [
           // Set the Sales Tax for Digital Orders first since those don't have per-state sales tax {
-                  name: 'process digital item orders',
+            // process digital item orders
-                  rules: [
+            when: [
               {
-                        when: [
-                           { closure: 'equal', value1: '^productType', value2: 'digital' },
+                closure: 'equal',
-                        ],
-                        then: [
-                           { closure: 'setSalesTaxPercentageFixed', percentage: 0 },
-                        ],
+                '^value1': 'productType',
+                value2: 'digital',
               },
             ],
+            then: [{ closure: 'setSalesTaxPercentageFixed', percentage: 0 }],
           },
           // Next Set the Sales Tax for Non-Digital Orders where we do have to check the state {
-                  name: 'process non digital item orders',
+            // process non digital item orders
-                  rules: [
+            when: [
               {
-                        when: [
-                           { closure: 'not-equal', value1: '^productType', value2: 'digital' },
+                closure: 'not-equal',
+                '^value1': 'productType',
+                value2: 'digital',
+              },
             ],
             then: [
               // Set the Sales Tax according to the order's state {
-                              name: 'process by state',
-                              rules: [
+                when: [
                   {
-                                    when: [{ closure: 'checkShippingState', state: 'FL' }],
+                    closure: 'checkShippingState',
+                    '^orderShippingState': 'shipping.state',
+                    state: 'FL',
+                  },
+                ],
                 then: [
                   {
                     closure: 'setSalesTaxPercentage',
                     percentClosureName: 'getSalesTaxPercentageFl',
                   },
                 ],
               },
               {
+                when: [
+                  {
-                                    when: [{ closure: 'checkShippingState', state: 'CA' }],
+                    closure: 'checkShippingState',
+                    '^orderShippingState': 'shipping.state',
+                    state: 'CA',
+                  },
+                ],
                 then: [
                   {
                     closure: 'setSalesTaxPercentage',
                     percentClosureName: 'getSalesTaxPercentageCa',
                   },
                 ],
               },
             ],
           },
-                        ],
-                     },
-                  ],
-               },
           // Now that we have Sales Tax set based on the above criteria, we can process the order finally!
           {
-                  name: 'Send the Order Bill',
+            // 'Send the Order Bill'
-                  rules: [
-                     {
             when: 'always',
             then: [
               { closure: 'calculateTaxes' },
               { closure: 'calculateTotalPrice' },
               { closure: 'buildOrderDispatch' },
+              { closure: 'prepareAmqpPublishAction' },
+              { closure: 'prepareAmqpRpcPublishAction' },
             ],
           },
         ],
       },
     ],
   },
-      ],
-   },
-   // And fire off some rules only for INVALID ORDERS {
+  // And fire off some rules only for INVALID ORDERS
+  {
     name: 'Process invalid Orders',
     rules: [
       {
         when: 'orderIsNotValid',
+        then: [
-            then: [{ closure: 'buildOrderDispatch_InvalidOrder' }],
+          { closure: 'buildOrderDispatch_InvalidOrder' },
+          { closure: 'prepareAmqpPublishAction' },
+        ],
       },
     ],
   },
 ];
 ```